NewsappAJC/hospitalCheckup/README.md

  - dropdown menu accurately reflects selected filter on refresh/navigate
  - state average no longer hard-coded into the view
  - Comma formatted patient days
+ - selected hospital stays highlighted if it re-enters after exiting due to filters

 ## Todo
 - [ ] Figure out what's wrong with `processhtml` grunt task and add it back in